 The estate distribution is based on property ownership:

-Trust Property: Property that was placed in a trust with a named beneficiary is not included in intestate succession laws
+Trust Property: Property placed in a trust with a named beneficiary is not included in intestate succession laws.

 It is important to remember that not all elements of your estate pass through intestate laws.
 Such examples include: